Democratic Party (Mongolia)

-The Democratic Party (Ардчилсан Нам (Note: In English, the party can be called both the Democratic Party and the Democratic Party of Mongolia.
+The Democratic Party (DP) (Ардчилсан Нам (Note: In English, the party can be called both the Democratic Party and the Democratic Party of Mongolia.
 The official name of the party in Mongolian is Democratic Party)) is a centre-right political party in Mongolia.
+It was founded through the merger of five opposition political parties that advocated for democratic and economic reforms during the country's post-communist transition.
+The DP is currently one of the two main dominant political parties in Mongolian politics.